International Journal of Education, Learning, and Pedagogical Sciences (INJELPS)

 - Editorial Assistant: Mr. Carlo D. Mendoza

-- Copy Editor: Ms. Lorraine P. Villaflor, MA English
+- Copy Editor: Ms. Lorraine P. Villaflor

-- Language Editor: Dr. Emily J. Thompson
+- Language Editor: Dr. Roselyn M. Flores

 - Layout and Production Editor: Mr. Raymond A. Castillo